Eisen9/cool_tips/Git_GitHub/branches.md

 * create a new branch
 * make changes in your new branch
-* merging these changes with the main branch.
+* merge these changes with the main branch.

 #### Practical Steps for creating

 * see past logs
 `git log`
+*In order for you to move on with this tutorial smoothly, you need to make sure that you need to have made at least one commit -- no push needed*

 * create a branch
 `git branch my-new-branch`

+* create a new branch and switch to it in one command `git checkout -b my-new-branch` *notice how flag -b means branch*

 * check what branches you have
 `git branch`